visualopsholdings/nodes-devops/ubuntu/24.04/README.md

 You can now start them up:

 ```
-nodes/scripts/start.sh nodes nodes nodes.visualops.com
+nodes/scripts/start.sh nodes nodes pi.visualops.com
 nodes-web/scripts/start.sh
 nodes-irc/scripts/start.sh
 ```

 ## Hookup NGINX to Nodes stuff

-If you visit your domain with https://nodes.visualops.com (or whatever yours is), you'll see a generic NGINX welcome banner.
+If you visit your domain with https://pi.visualops.com, you'll see a generic NGINX welcome banner.

 There are HTML files that are used by nodes, and the nodes program is a HTTP server itself running on